 2. Chop the zucchini, yellow squash, cauliflower, carrots, and broccoli into small, even, bite-size pieces.
 This will ensure quick steaming.

 3. Place the chopped veggies into the steam basket.
 Cover the pan, leaving a small crack in the lid.

 4. Set the heat to a low-medium setting and cook here for 12 minutes.

 5. Check on your veggies at the 12 minute mark.
 They should be vibrant in color and slightly soft all the way through.
 If they are still too hard, then cover the pan and cook for an additional 5 minutes, checking every minute.
 Be sure to avoid over-steaming which will give them a dull color, mushy texture, and flavorless taste.

 6. Once the vegetables have reached your desired texture, take the pan off of the heat and transfer the veggies into a large bowl.

 7. Add in the ghee, salt, and black pepper.

 8. Stir the ingredients together until the ghee evenly coats all of the veggies.

-10. Serve, sit and enjoy!
-These steamed veggies can be eaten as a healthy snack, tasty side dish or a light dinner.
-They are also great over some rice or quinoa, or added to a warm bowl of bone broth, meat broth or veggie broth.
-So many options!
+10. Serve, sit, and enjoy!
+These steamed veggies can be eaten as a healthy snack, tasty side dish, or a light dinner.
+They pair wonderfully with a bowl of rice, quinoa, millet, or broth (try them with our Creamy Tahini Broth!).

 - Although this recipe is beneficial for Vata, it can increase Vata if the veggies are not cooked well enough.
 If you are a Vata type, I would suggest to cook a few extra minutes to avoid any potential gas or bloating.